Drake’s ‘More Life’ Track List: Download Album March 4 With J-Lo, Bryson Tiller

 — KiSS 92.5 (@KiSS925) March 4, 2017

-Now the Internet is going crazy with memes and GIFs and responses show how eager they are to download Drake’s new More Life.
-Some of the songs on Drake’s More Life album will be ones that are already familiar to Drake’s fans.
+Now the internet is going crazy with memes and GIFs, and responses show how eager they are to download Drake’s new album, More Life.
+Some of the songs on More Life will be ones that are already familiar to Drake’s fans.

 As reported by Heavy, Drake’s More Life could potentially have as many as 30 songs on the track list.
 The publication notes there are rumors floating around that Drake, who is known to include as many as 20 or more songs on his albums, might load 30 songs onto More Life.
 However, Drake fans will have to wait until March 4 to learn if that is true.

 More Life will include songs already released, such as “Sneakin'” and “Two Birds, One Stone,” along with the popular and famous “Fake Love” song, which has been a breakout hit for Drake.
-Drake’s “Fake Love” song contains lyrics that reveal the singer’s feelings about having plenty of people who are acting falsely and showing him fake love, right in his face.
-The “Fake Love” song has resonated so much with fans of all ages, there have been renditions of “Fake Love” being sung by older people in performances that have gone viral online.
+“Fake Love” contains lyrics that reveal the singer’s feelings about having plenty of people who are acting falsely and showing him fake love, right in his face.
+The “Fake Love” song has resonated so much with fans of all ages, that there have been renditions of “Fake Love” being sung by older people in performances that have gone viral online.

 A post shared by champagnepapi (@champagnepapi) on

-Whether More Life‘s most famous song on the album’s track list will remain as the “Fake Love” breakout hit or some other new song will also take time to discover.
-After all, it took time for “Fake Love” to suddenly resonate with people who related to Drake’s lyrics about a person who “changed up” after Drake “came up,” and he caught the whole play.
+Whether More Life‘s most famous song is on the album’s track list will remain “Fake Love,” or some other new song, will also take time to discover.
+After all, it took time for “Fake Love” to resonate with people who related to Drake’s lyrics about a person who “changed up” after the singer “came up,” and he caught the whole play.
 In essence, Drake described excelling in life and watching people around him change as a result of his success.
 It was a play straight out of the playbook of life that didn’t go unnoticed by Drake.

 Folks on social media, however, are wondering if Drake will really release More Life on March 4, or if they’ll be waiting for the album even longer.